SeptdirWorkshop/jYProExtra/README.md

 This function allows you to display on the frontend Edit and Settings buttons for administrators.

 ### View on site
-This function allows you to display the `View on site` buttons in the category and article editing forms.
+This function allows you to display the `View on site` buttons in the category, article and menu items editing forms.

 ### Library
 This function allows you to import and export saved YOOtheme Pro layouts.